-Legalized sports betting earned a green light from the Virginia General Assembly in April 2020, which opened the door for legal and regulated sportsbooks in the state.
+Legalized sports betting earned a green light from the Virginia General Assembly in April 2020.
+It opened the door for legal and regulated sportsbooks in the state.

 Virginia sportsbooks took the first bets in January 2021.
 But, there was a catch.

 The same in-state college sports that fill Virginia stadiums and arenas aren’t Virginia betting options as of now.

 That’s bad news in a state known for bowl game appearances and March Madness runs.
 So, the ban hits especially hard here.
 After all, Virginia doesn’t have any professional sports teams.
 A lot of the area’s sports culture is tied to college games.